ps-george/FPGA-lab-EIE1/Glue_logic/README.md

 ###Improvements

 We could have searched for a 10-bit input AND gate or construct our own symbol to make the circuit "clear".
-We have found that, the input for the HIGH signal or VCC has to be an actual input otherwise the circuit does not work.
+We have found that the input for the HIGH signal or VCC has to be an actual input otherwise the circuit does not work.